This guide is split into the following sections:

 If you have in the past met the English language requirements for a UK visa category you will most likely not need to take another English language test.

-Tier 2 Workers on this visa who wish to leave their job and work for a new employer will need a new Tier 2 visa.
-The new employer will need a Tier 2 Sponsor Licence and will most likely have to do the Resident Labour Market Test.
-Tier 2 visa holders are free to work for an additional 20 hours per week in the following circumstances:
+Skilled Workers on this visa who wish to leave their job and work for a new employer will need to update their Skilled Worker visa.
+The new employer will need a Sponsor Licence and will need to make sure that the new employee gains enough points under the points system.
+Skilled Worker visa holders are free to work for an additional 20 hours per week in the following circumstances:

 - In another job on the shortage occupation list or a job in the same sector and at the same professional level as the work for which the Certificate of Sponsorship (CoS) was assigned.

-- Outside the working hours covered by the CoS for the Tier 2 Visa.
+- Outside the working hours covered by the CoS for the Skilled Worker visa.

 Further information, help, and advice

-Workpermit.com's team of specialists has over 30 years of experience in visa services, and have helped thousands of people to study and work in the UK and other Countries.
-We work with clients under Section 84 of the 1999 immigration act and can submit your UK visa application to the Home Office to be dealt with on the same day.
+Workpermit.com's team of specialists has over thirty years of experience in international visa services, and have helped thousands of people to study and work in the UK.
+We work in conjunction with OISC registered advisers who can submit your UK sponsor licence application and visa application to UK Visas and Immigration at the Home Office.